 Thanks to COVID-19, to get on any form of public transport these days, the law in most countries now dictates that you have to wear a face covering.
 Governments across the world have introduced compulsory mask-wearing (in some cases, even when outside) and airlines have made masks mandatory for all passengers.

 If you’re taking a flight in the near future, you may be confused about which type of mask to opt for.
-Already there are a million different kinds of masks on the market (Amazon have even launched their own face mask store!), but some masks seem to be more focused on fashion rather than safety.
+Already there are a million different kinds of masks on the market, but some masks seem to be more focused on fashion rather than safety.

 You may be wondering: If I choose a highly protective mask, do I have to compromise on comfort and breathability?
 And, do some airlines have rules on which type of masks they allow passengers to wear on board?